Global settings & Global Script

 Best practices

-• Use Global inputs for the small set of values that are truly cross-cutting; don't make global inputs just because they could be reused.
+- Use Global inputs for the small set of values that are truly cross-cutting; don't make global inputs just because they could be reused.

-• Compute derived values once in the Global Script instead of repeating the same if/assign blocks in every module.
+- Compute derived values once in the Global Script instead of repeating the same

-• Use the calculated outputs panel to verify the script before testing in preview.
+set_globalkeys short and stable — modules will reference them. - Use the calculated outputs panel to verify the script before testing in preview.